bmbufalo/bmbufalo.github.io/resume.markdown

 #### System Administrator II, Windows

 ```
-Birmingham, AL |40 Hours per week | November 2021-Present
+Birmingham, AL | 40 Hours per week | November 2021-Present
 ```

-- Deployed PowerShell and Python scripts to improve automation reportingresulting in increased efficiency and productivity.
+- Deployed PowerShell and Python scripts to improve automation reporting resulting in increased efficiency and productivity.
 - Completely revamped Windows Server patching process using Ansible, resulting in faster and more streamlined process to successfully patch over 2,000 servers.
-- Led a company-wide inventory project in coordination with Accenture to inventory all servers (Windows and Linux) in preparation for AWS Cloud migration.
+- Led a company-wide project in coordination with Accenture to inventory all servers (Windows and Linux) in preparation for AWS Cloud migration.
 - Participated in a rotating week-long on-call schedule to ensure 24/7 support.

 ### C Spire